mattbierbaum/hey.runat.me/docs/blog/beerpong.md

     "Some simulation results available for printing.
 Or really anything\
     by request", 250, 'center') }}

-Also, I lied about the singularities.
+Also, I lied about the singularities (its more like non-analyticities but that's not here or there).